lydialawli/seakoala.io/docs/writings/conflictResolutionNVC.md

 ---

-NVC stands for **Non Violent Communication**, developed by [Marshall Rosenberg](https://www.cnvc.org/learn-nvc/what-is-nvc) to bring a set of **tools/way of thinking/way of living** to enable honest and meaningful connections between humans.
+NVC stands for **Non Violent Communication**, developed by [Marshall Rosenberg](https://www.cnvc.org/learn-nvc/what-is-nvc) to bring a set of **tools/way of thinking/way of living** to enables honest and meaningful connections between humans.

 This is an attempt to summarize the complex technique/philosophy of NVC and to contextualise it in a way that we can learn and apply it in our daily lives.
 Specially to **solve conflicts between our relationships**.